Yuricst/scocp/README.md

 with either fixed or free $t_f$ via sequential convex programming (SCP).
 The SCP is solved with the `SCvx*` algorithm, an augmented Lagrangian framework to handle non-convex constraints [1].

-The dynamics in the OCP is handled by defining an integrator class, which requires a `solve(tspan, x0, u=None,stm=False)` method.
+The dynamics in the OCP are handled by defining an integrator class, which requires a `solve(tspan, x0, u=None,stm=False)` method.
 `scocp` provides wrappers to be used with either `scipy`'s [`solve_ivp()` method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) or [`heyoka`](https://bluescarni.github.io/heyoka.py/index.html), but a user-defined integrator class can be used instead as well.

 To solve an OCP, the user needs to define a problem class, for example: